boscoh/pdbremix/readme.md

 	z = v3.vector(1,2,3)
 	w = v3.vector(z) # a copy

-As vectors are subclassed from arrays, to access components:
+Vectors are represented as arrays as they are subclassed from Python arrays or numpy arrays, and components are accessed as:

 	print v[0], v[1], v[2]

-Most functions return by value, except for `set_vector`, which changes components in place:
+All vectors functions return by value, with the one exception of `set_vector`, which changes components in place:

 	v3.set_vector(v, 2, 2, 2)

-Here are a set of common vector operationsnthat returns by value:
+Here are a set of common vector operations:

 	mag(v)
 	scale(v, s)